Managing sFTP Users

 - Set a public key for an sFTP user

 - Remove a password for an sFTP user (only for users with a public key)

 - Remove a public key for an sFTP user (only for users with a password)

 - An sFTP user (username) can be assigned to one and only one site.
 If you try to add the same username to another site, you’ll get an error.
 This leads to some interesting scenarios.
 For example, if you add a user to a site, delete the site, re-add a site with the same name, you cannot add that user to the new site.
-This is because the user already exists (it wasn’t deleted when the first site was deleted – just in case the admin is using the user for other non-wp purposes).
+This is because the user already exists (it might not have been deleted when the first site was deleted depending on whether certain options have been enabled).

 More Topics In User Guide